selsamman/amorphic-ticket-demo/README.md

-Semotus is a framework for creating an object-oriented web-based applications in nodeJS and mongoDB.
+Semotus is a framework for creating object-oriented web-based applications in nodeJS and mongoDB.

 The key features include: